git-disl/awesome_LLM-harmful-fine-tuning-papers/README.md

 🔥 **Good news: 7 harmful fine-tuning related papers are accpeted by NeurIPS2024**

+💫 **Let's read the newest paper!
+We have collected 8 ICLR2025 new submissions (there may be more...).**

 ## Content

 - Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey